genpozi/Project-Catalyst/ARCHITECTURE.md

-# AI Project Catalyst - Architecture & Internals
+# 0relai - Architecture & Internals

 ## 1. Core Philosophy
 The application acts as a state machine where `App.tsx` serves as the central orchestrator (The "Brain").
 It manages the `projectData` object, which accumulates technical specifications layer-by-layer as the user progresses through the `AppPhase` lifecycle.